matthewjf/matthewjf.github.io/_posts/2019-01-05-building-a-keyboard.markdown

 ## Conclusions

 There's so many details to how I finally settled on a keyboard layout that it deserves it's own post, so I won't dig into those changes here.
-However, having `enter`, `backspace`, `space` and `delete` accessible to my thumbs was enough of a win on its own to make the change worthwhile.
-No more pulling your hand off the home row to fix mistakes, and I make a lot of mistakes.
-In my current layout, each thumb is responsible for 5 keys.
+However, having `enter`, `backspace`, `space` and `delete` accessible to my thumbs is enough of a win on its own to make the change worthwhile.
+No more pulling my fingers off the home row to hit backspace or enter.

-Another advantage was that touch typing numbers became trivial with an ortholinear layout.
-No more uncertainty when trying to hit `6`.
-I also found myself moving my hand off the home row significantly less.
+Another advantage is that touch typing numbers is trivial with an ortholinear layout.
+It's much easier to find the number `6`.

-On the downside, using an acrylic case without a PCB board, the final product wasn't very durable.
+On the downside, using an acrylic case without a PCB board, the final product isn't very durable.
 Keys are held in place by a couple tabs on each of the switches.
-A few of these became loose or broke over time, which made the switches feel unstable.
+A few of these became loose or broke over time, which makes the switches feel unstable.
 A metal mounting plate instead of acrylic would likely resolve the problem.

-Ultimately, thumb usage and being able to customize the keyboard layout were the greatest benefits to the keyboard.
+Ultimately, thumb usage and being able to customize the keyboard layout are the greatest benefits to the keyboard.
 I spend so much of my day on keyboards and have never regretted the investment.
 In fact, I built 3 more keyboards after that, improving on the initial design.